Vasar

 Strengthening CTA hierarchy

-Reordering the “How it Works” and “Capabilities” sections
+Reordering the “How it works” and “Capabilities” sections

 Improving line lengths and spacing for readability